viamrobotics/docs/docs/components/motor/gpiostepper.md

 In the case of a four wire (bi-polar) stepper, one pair of wires may be labeled A1 and A2 and the other B1 and B2.
 Refer to your motor data sheet and motor driver data sheet for correct wiring.

-The following example uses a Big Tree Tech breakout board with a [TMC2209 stepper driver](https://www.trinamic.com/products/integrated-circuits/details/tmc2209-la/) to drive a two phase stepper motor.
+The following example uses a Big Tree Tech breakout board with a [TMC2209 integrated circuit](https://www.trinamic.com/products/integrated-circuits/details/tmc2209-la/) to drive a two phase stepper motor.

 ![An example wiring diagram for a four wire Nema 17 stepper motor driven by a Big Tree Tech TMC2209 stepper driver.
 The driver is connected to a Raspberry Pi with step and dir pins, as well as logic power wires.
 A separate 12V power supply is attached to the motor driver to power the motor.](../../img/motor/motor-gpiostepper-wiring.png)